Antarctic Journal

-Antarctic Journal is a 2005 South Korean film.
-It is the feature film debut by director Yim Pil-sung.
+Antarctic Journal is a 2005 South Korea survival psychological horror film.
+It is the feature film debut by director Yim Pil-sung, and starring Song Kang-ho and Yoo Ji-tae.
 The film mixes elements of psychological thriller and classical horror films while showing the hardships met by a modern Korean antarctic expedition trying to reach the pole of inaccessibility.
 The film generated some buzz before its release due to its large budget (over US$6.5 million) and notable cast, but wasn't a box office hit.

 Plot

 During their journey to the Pole of Inaccessibility (POI), the remotest point of the Antarctic, the expedition of six men, led by Captain Choi Do-hyung, discovers a journal that was left behind by a British expedition 80 years earlier.
 The journal was remarkably preserved in a box in the snow and Kim Min-jae, another member of the expedition, gets the job of examining it.
 It turns out that the two expeditions shared the same goal and soon other strange similarities between them start to show up.
 Will they make it to their destination before the sun goes down for the Antarctic winter?